benoitvallon/react-native-redux-app-100-10-1/README.md

 - [redux](http://redux.js.org) to organize the data flow management
 - [redux-storage](https://github.com/michaelcontento/redux-storage) for the data persistence in the App
 - [jest](https://facebook.github.io/jest) and [babel-jest](https://github.com/babel/babel-jest) for the tests

+## What is the 100-10-1 method?

+Basically, the 100-10-1 method is a method to sort out ideas.
+The concept is to start listing 100 "random" ideas, then narrow it down to 10 MVPs to finally select the One!

+The term has been coined by Nick Bentley in his [excellent post describing his game design process](https://nickbentleygames.wordpress.com/2014/05/12/the-100-10-1-method-for-game-design/).
+If you want a detailed approach of the method I strongly encourage you to read his post.

+Fogus has also written an [nice post about applying this method to open source projects selection](http://blog.fogus.me/2015/11/04/the-100101-method-my-approach-to-open-source/).
+If you are developer thinking of doing open source projects it is definitely worth reading.

 # How to build/run the App